-Washington is one of several states throughout the country that have specific statutes which allow a homicide charge to be brought against an individual who kills another person through the operation of a motor vehicle, either intentionally or negligently.
+Washington is one of several states throughout the country that has specific statutes which allow a homicide charge to be brought against an individual who kills another person through the operation of a motor vehicle, either intentionally or negligently.
 So yes, Washington does have a vehicular homicide law.